DiegoSehwerert/Pedidos/README.md

 ---

 Why use a framework when you can achieve the same and more with pure JavaScript?
-In this project, frameworks are optional; **being awesome is mandatory**.